freedomofpress/securedrop-docs/docs/admin/deployment/https_source_interface.rst

 1. Generating an HTTPS keypair and CSR via ``openssl``.
 2. Submitting the CSR to DigiCert.
 (This CSR demonstrates control over the private key used for HTTPS.)
 3. Scheduling a phone call and verifying your relationship to the organization.
-4. Generating another CSR, using a custom tool, leveraging the Onion service private key.
+4. Generating another CSR, using a custom tool, leveraging the *Onion Service* private key.
 5. Submitting the second CSR to DigiCert.
 (This CSR demonstrates control over the private key for the onion service.)
 6. Downloading the certificate from the DigiCert panel.
 7. Installing the cert on the SecureDrop *Application Server*, via ``securedrop-admin``.